Balintawak station: History

+Balintawak station was once planned as an intermediate station of EDSA North Transit (ENT) Link Stage 1, a separate project that would have linked the MRT Line 3's terminus at North Avenue station with the LRT Line 1 and PNR North Main Line in Caloocan.
+During that time, no rail lines operated along the northern section of EDSA.
+However, the project never came into fruition when it was replaced by the Line 1 North Extension Project, a 5.4 km extension of LRT-1 to the North Avenue station as part of the MRT-LRT closing the loop project to integrate the operations of the LRT-1 and MRT-3.
+While Balintawak station became part of the new project, full integration did not materialize, though the opening of the North Triangle Common Station is expected to materialize this.
+Construction of the North Extension started in July 2008 and was completed in 2010.
+Balintawak station was opened on March 22, 2010.
+At that time, it was the temporary northern terminus of the line until the completion of Roosevelt station (now Fernando Poe Jr. station) in October 2010.
+It regained such status once again during the temporary closure of the station from September 2020 to December 2022 due to the construction of the North Triangle Common Station.

 Transportation links

 There are several city buses and jeepneys plying EDSA, as well as A. Bonifacio Avenue below the Balintawak Interchange.
 A UV Express terminal is also found at Ayala Malls Cloverleaf.
 The station serves as an interchange with the EDSA Carousel.
 The EDSA Carousel is accessible via the emergency exits of the station.

-The station is served by bus route 39 at the nearby Ayala Malls Cloverleaf.

 Nearby landmarks

 The station is close to Balintawak Market and adjacent to Puregold Balintawak.
 An access road to Ayala Land's Cloverleaf estate is built right beside the station.
 Accessing Ayala Malls Cloverleaf from the station requires riding the shuttle service stationed near the southbound entrance.